Ann-Maria-Jaison/panda-jogging-step-detection/README.md

 ## 🎮 How to Use
-1. Open the app on a mobile device (motion sensors required).
+1. Open the webpage on a mobile device (motion sensors required).
-2. Start moving, and the app will count your steps.
+2. Start moving, and it will count your steps.
 3. Watch the panda move as you walk!
 4. Track both **Human Steps** and **Panda Steps**.
 5. Reach 50 panda steps for a surprise message! 🎉